This story was originally published and last updated .

 Though the model we reviewed is a European import, I didn't have any issues with cellular connectivity in testing here in the states, and it connected to T-Mobile's sub-6 5G network just fine.

-At least battery life was pretty good.
+Battery life was also pretty good.
 I was able to pull over 7 hours of screen-on time in a day and a half with 20% left, and I expect I could break 8-9 hours in one day, though I'm not as hard on my phones as some people are.
 OnePlus' 30W fast charging continues to be great, topping up the N10 5G very quickly when you need it.

 Photos taken by the Nord N10 5G were pretty decent.
 It has a primary wide-angle, an ultra-wide, a useless macro, and a monochrome camera.
 The usual caveats for mid-range cameras apply: Good lighting can take decent photos, poor lighting ends up muddy.
 More specifically, it tends to crank exposure faster than ISO, so try to shoot around that and don't crop if you can help it.
 I wouldn't say it's a "great" camera, but it's better than I expected.